korotinm/scala-notes/fov_vs_mumur_hash/README.md

 ---

 ## Tests called method for hashing 100K - 2.1M words with length from 5 to 11 chars.
-Each word was created with using random printable chars.
+Each word was created with using random printable chars

 | Benchmark | Mode | Cnt | Score | Error | Units |
 --- | --- | --- | --- | --- | ---